nanake/librist/README.md

 6. The compiled library and the tools will be in the build and build/tools folders respectively
 7. Alternatively, open librist.sln and build the applications manually if you prefer to use the VS IDE

+# Build with Docker

+1. Simply do a `docker build` on the Dockerfile in the 'common' subdirectory

 # Support

 This project is partially funded by SipRadius LLC.